Eng0AI/denuvo-slides-template/slides.md

 # What makes Denuvo so strong?

-- Custom protection for each game
+- Individual protection for each game
-- Different fingerprint features
+- Varying fingerprint features
+- Strong integration into the game
   - Runtime validation at thousands of places

 → No generic crack possible